 Flora and fauna

-Hardangervidda, which lies above the timer line, is known for its rich plant and animal life, and is the most southern area in Norway where arctic flora and fauna can be found.
+Hardangervidda, which lies above the timber line, is known for its rich plant and animal life, and is the most southern area in Norway where arctic flora and fauna can be found.
 Over 500 plant species are registered, as well as 100 species of birds and 21 different mammals, including the arctic fox and snowy owl.

 There are also many lakes, streams, rivers and bogs on Hardangervidda, which is renowned for its good fishing.
 Most lakes and rivers hold trout.